New Zealand to limit fiscal surplus to 2% of GDP

-Finance Minister Grant Robertson said the headline net debt figure would also be about 20 percentage points lower than the current one.
+The government is also moving to a new way of calculating debt that is closer to international norms and includes a wider range of government assets and liabilities.

+It will also set a net debt ceiling of 30% of GDP, which the government budget is currently tracking under.

-Net debt was forecast, under IMF measures, to peak at just over 21% of GDP next year and then fall over coming years to 16%, he said.
+Robertson said net debt was forecast, under IMF measures, to peak at just over 21% of GDP next year and then fall over coming years to 16%.

 ((Lucy.Craymer@thomsonreuters.com;))